 If you are concerned about the amount of bleeding, then please call the rooms.

-Have a light meal the evening after surgery.
 There are no dietary restrictions and you may eat as soon as food is tolerated.
+A cool diet in the first few days helps minimise bleeding.

 The maximum discomfort will occur the first couple of days to week after surgery.
 You may experience some headaches.
 Patients often describe their discomfort as similar to a head cold.
 Take the pain medication as prescribed.